MAVERICK Mondays: Number 13

 |Myron Healey and Adele Mara|

 Mrs. Roy Huggins herself, Adele Mara, makes her first of three MAVERICK appearances and forms an unbeatable one-two punch of babosity with Joi Lansing (LOVE THAT BOB).
 As widow Doll Hayes, Lansing has little to do other than wear her prettiest dress and signal her availability to "Wyatt" and "Doc", but Mara has the choice part of a dance hall girl affiliating herself with Mundy platonically for a chance to improve her lot in life.
-Mara was still very active on TV with her film career winding down, and Seed of Deception gives the former Adelaide Delgado an opportunity to show off her dancing talents (as did her followup, The Spanish Dancer).
+Mara was still very active on TV while her film career was winding down, and Seed of Deception gives the former Adelaide Delgado an opportunity to show off her dancing talents (as did her followup, The Spanish Dancer).
 Her brother Luis was James Garner's stand-in and lifelong friend, playing a dozen uncredited speaking parts on the series.

 A stickler for creative control, Montgomery Pittman usually directed his own scripts, but trusted Richard L. Bare's capable hands for his first MAVERICK.
 Pittman worked mostly for Warner Brothers in the late 1950's and early 1960's, though he also contributed several memorable TWILIGHT ZONE installments.
 The Louisiana native was one of TV's most-sought after creative talents when he died of cancer in 1962 (he was only 45).
 His capper is perfect: a cameo by the always welcome Gerald Mohr (You Can't Beat the Percentage) making an encore as the real Doc Holliday after The Quick and The Dead.
 Played by Peter Breck, Doc Holliday would become a recurring character in later seasons.